CGGStudio/cordova-plugin-https-request/README.md

 * `body`: Body params in JSON format.
 * `successCallback`: Type of request --> POST, GET, PUT, or DELETE.
 * `errorCallback`: Type of request --> POST, GET, PUT, or DELETE.
-* `show` and `hide`:
-*     If show and hide are true, a progress dialog opens at the beginning and closes at the end of request.
-*     If show and hide are false, anything happens
-*     If show and not hide, a progress dialog opens at the beginning but not close at the end (useful if you need to make several requests and this is not the last request)
-*     If not show and hide, a progress dialog closes at the end but not opens at the beginning (useful if you need to make several requests and this is the last request)
+* `show` and `hide`: If show and hide are true, a progress dialog opens at the beginning and closes at the end of request.
+If show and hide are false, anything happens.
+If show and not hide, a progress dialog opens at the beginning but not close at the end (useful if you need to make several requests and this is not the last request).
+If not show and hide, a progress dialog closes at the end but not opens at the beginning (useful if you need to make several requests and this is the last request).

 Example: